 2. Classical Elements and Detailing

-Subtle upgrades like hidden LED uplighting in cornices may occasionally be incorporated in Luxury Interior Designers in London to accentuate the architectural elements of the space while maintaining the classical feel.
+Subtle upgrades like hidden LED uplighting in cornices may occasionally be incorporated by Luxury Interior Designers in London to accentuate the architectural elements of the space while maintaining the classical feel.

 3. The Georgian Facade